Xqhare/tyche/README.md

 - random u16
 - random u32
 - random u64
+- random i8
+- random i32
 - random f32
 - random String
 - random in range of 2 usizes
 - random in range of 2 f32
+- random in range of 2 i32
 - random index
 - random usize with ceiling
 - random usize with floor